Alpine, Rio Grande County, Colorado

 Alpine is an unincorporated community and a census-designated place (CDP) located in and governed by Rio Grande County, Colorado, United States.
-The population of the Alpine CDP was 169 at the United States Census 2020.
+The population of the Alpine CDP was 169 at the 2020 United States census.
 The South Fork post office (Zip Code 81154) serves the area.

 Geography

 Alpine is located about 3 mi east of South Fork at an elevation of 8288 ft.

-The Alpine CDP has an area of 2.721 km2, all land.
+At the 2020 United States census, the Alpine CDP has an area of 2.721 km2, all land.